andyagdw/task_manager_app/README.md

    virtualenv venv
    ```

-5. Activate the virtual environment
+5. Activate the virtual environment:

    Using venv: